harlan-zw/laravel-swiftype/README.md

 `IsSwiftypeDocument` is a trait available which hooks into the models `saved` event hook.
 The following happens on
 saved:
-  - `shouldSyncSwiftypeOnSave` is checked and must pass true to continue
+  - `shouldBeSearchable` is checked and must pass true to continue
-  - `getSwiftypeAttributes` is called to get the attributes to send to Swiftype
+  - `toSearchableArray` is called to get the attributes to send to Swiftype

 You should override these functions for business specific logic.